macarthuror/parse-smtp-template/README.md

 --
 ### Multi language

-To be able to use Multi languaje is necesary set true `multiTemplate` and `multiLang`.
+To be able to use Multi language is necesary set true `multiTemplate` and `multiLang`.

+**Also in necessary to add a column called _lang_ in your User object**

+The _lang_ column and the object needs to have the same value.

 index.js
 ```js